PandasThumb/pandasthumb.github.io/_posts/2017/2017-10-06-five-principles.md

 <!--more-->

-<strong>1: Criticize either creationism or religion in general, but not both.</strong>
+# 1: Criticize either creationism or religion in general, but not both.

 Over the past few years there has been a movement among science educators known as <a href="http://www.patheos.com/blogs/camelswithhammers/2012/02/anti-accommodationism-is-pro-philosophy/">anti-accommodationism</a>, which argues that we should direct our criticism not just against specific religious doctrines such as creationism, but (in the wording of the linked article) should "vigorously publicly attack religious beliefs and institutions".
 This is a reasonable approach if your objection really is to religion in general, and if you don't particularly care about winning support for evolution or an old Earth.
 But if you are arguing against religion while also trying to argue against creationism, your anti-religion arguments are inevitably going to undermine your anti-creationism arguments.
 Emily Willoughby explains the reason for this in the introduction to our book, but here's a summary: